EpiCoder: Encompassing Diversity and Complexity in Code Generation: Related Work

 \subsection{Data Synthesis for Code}

-Meticulously crafting~\citep{zhou2024lima} diverse and complex instruction-solution examples is costly, particularly in the coding domain, which necessitates specialized expertise.
-Current research indicates that using LLMs to generate synthetic instruction pairs is an effective strategy to address the scarcity of instructions data for both coding and general tasks~\citep{wang2023self, yu2023metamath}.
+Current research indicates that using LLMs to generate synthetic instruction pairs is an effective strategy to address the scarcity of instruction data~\citep{wang2023self, yu2023metamath}.
 WizardCoder~\citep{luo2023wizardcoder} employs the Evol-Instruct method to synthesize more complex and diverse instructional data.
-Similarly, Magicoder~\cite{wei2024magicoder} utilizes open-source code snippets to guide LLMs in generating high-quality programming problems and solutions.
-This approach leverages the diversity and realism of open-source code to mitigate inherent biases in synthetic data, thereby enhancing the overall quality of the generated content.
-WaveCoder~\citep{yu2023wavecoder} proposed a generator-discriminator framework based on LLMs to produce diverse and high-quality instructional data.
-OpenCodeInterpreter~\citep{zheng2024opencodeinterpreter} constructs datasets through the interactions of users, LLMs, and compilers, aiming to meet specific criteria such as diversity, challenge, and multi-turn dialogue structure.
-Genetic-Instruct~\citep{majumdar2024genetic} simulates the evolutionary processes of natural selection and genetic algorithms, employing crossover and mutation operations to generate new instructional samples from a set of high-quality initial seed data.
+Similarly, Magicoder~\cite{wei2024magicoder} utilizes code snippets to guide LLMs in generating high-quality programming problems and solutions.
+WaveCoder~\citep{yu2023wavecoder} proposed a generator-discriminator framework based on LLMs to produce diverse and high-quality instruction data.
+OpenCodeInterpreter~\citep{zheng2024opencodeinterpreter} constructs datasets through interactions of users, LLMs, and compilers, aiming to meet specific criteria such as diversity, challenge, and multi-turn dialogue structure.
+Genetic-Instruct~\citep{majumdar2024genetic} simulates the evolutionary processes of natural selection and genetic algorithms, employing crossover and mutation operations to generate new instructional samples.
+SelfCodeAlign~\citep{selfcodealign} extracts code concepts to generate new data.
+These methods collectively demonstrate the efficacy of leveraging LLMs to synthesize instruction data, significantly enhancing the coding capabilities of language models.